chameleonhead/stratrack/libs/mql-interpreter/README.md

 ```

 The CLI performs compilation first.
 Any warnings are printed but do not halt
+execution by default.
+Pass `--warnings-as-errors` to exit when warnings are
-execution.
-If syntax or type errors are detected they are printed and the
+present.
+If syntax or type errors are detected they are printed and the process
-process exits with a non-zero status.
-When syntax
+exits with a non-zero status.
+When syntax errors occur, type checking is skipped
-errors occur, type checking is skipped to avoid redundant messages:
+to avoid redundant messages:

 ```bash
 npx mql-interpreter bad.mq4